 - Stress management

-A cognitive-behavioral therapy program in MD begins by asking the participant what they want to work on.
-Typically, they will also probe details about their past and present physical and emotional health.
-So they can understand the situation more.
+A cognitive behavioral therapy program in Maryland begins by asking the participant what they want to work on.
+Typically, they will probe for details about their past and present physical and emotional health so they can better understand the situation.
 This query will also include the types of medications and therapies the participant has tried in the past and how it has helped them.

-During the entirety of the cognitive-behavioral therapy program, it is important to feel comfortable.
-Fresh Start Recovery Center ensures participants are paired with a good match helping them maximize the huge potential of this therapy.
-So contact us today at 833.625.0398 to learn how patients can get the maximum attention and skills they need to succeed.
+During the entirety of the cognitive behavioral therapy program, it is important to feel comfortable.
+A Fresh Start Recovery Center ensures participants are paired with a good match helping them maximize the huge potential of this therapy.
+Contact us today at 833.625.0398 to learn how clients can build the skills they need to succeed.